runt1m33rr0r/watcher/README.md

 6. page for system settings - train model, accuracy threshold for cameras
 7. page for system status - number of cameras, number of persons, number of found persons, etc.
 8. camera software with gui - almost done
+9. page with unverified detections - almost done
+10. page with verified detections - almost done
-9. maybe password changing
+11. maybe password changing
-10. maybe recognition from image taken from camera or file
+12. maybe recognition from image taken from camera or file